capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 Tim suggested: for TCP one should explicitly connect/disconnect. as it is based on connections, sending/receiving without a connection just doesn't make any sense.
 - This would be something to be done for NetAddr, too, probably best by passing the protocol type as a symbol.

+_here is a general design decision:_
+Should the different behaviours be in one class or in several?
+We have:
+- delayed(bundling)/instantaneous
+- connected/connectionless

+And where does it belong?
+- If the server _is a_ NetAddr, which should it be?
+- Should a NetAddr know how to collect a bundle or is it the server's job?
+(I think the Addr should know it)

+***

 #### GUI
 - platform dependent GUI instance variables need to be abstracted away (emacsbuf)